Code-Institute-Submissions/gillyshop/README.md

 #### Tag cloud/filter list

-I had hoped to add a menu/list to filter by tag but ran out of time
+I had hoped to add a tag cloud/dropdown menu/list to filter by tag but ran out of time.

 #### Credit card integration

-I tried lots of different credit cart plugins to allow for better formatting of my credit card form but could never get them to work properly/look right so I eventually reverted to my original layout.This is something I would have really like to have integrated.
+I tried lots of different credit cart plugins to allow for better formatting of my credit card form but could never get them to work properly with Stripe so I eventually reverted to my original layout.
+This is something I would have really like to have integrated as I find the credit card input difficult to use when the number is not formatted with spacing, ie **** **** **** ****

 #### Shipping costs